MatthieuHernandez/StraightforwardNeuralNetwork/neural_network/Layer/locally_connected.md

 </p>

 ## Presentation
-This layer is mainly used for reduce the size of input, the Locally Connected layer makes it easier to extract markers from the images.
+This layer is mainly used to reduce the size of input, the Locally Connected layer makes it easier to extract markers from the images.
+The Locally Connected layer can be 1D or 2D depending on the previous layer.

 ## Declaration
-This is the function used to declare a local connected layer.
+This is the function used to declare a Locally Connected layer.
 ```cpp
 template <class ...
 TOptimizer>
 LocallyConnected(int numberOfLocallyConnected, int sizeOfLocalMatrix, activation activation = activation::sigmoid, TOptimizer ... optimizers);